-Project reporting will be in accordance with the respective funding agency's rules.
+Project reporting will be in accordance with the respective Member Organization's rules.
 Please contact respective Member Organizations for more details.

-In addition to the funding agency's requirements, the consortia are expected to deliver Progress reports and Final reports to the e-ASIA JRP Secretariat, in English, including a description of their collaboration and a publishable summary of the project status.
-The progress and final reports will be reviewed by the Board and Scientific Advisory Council.
+In addition to the Member Organization's requirements, the consortia are expected to deliver Progress Reports and Final Reports to the e-ASIA JRP Secretariat, in English, including a description of their collaboration and a publishable summary of the project status.
+The Progress and Final Reports will be reviewed by the Board and Scientific Advisory Council.
 It is also encouraged that the project proactively disseminates its achievements to the public.